SigmanGroup/Phosphoranyl-Radical-Scission/README.md

   ```bash
   conda activate modeling_p_radical
   ```
+3. Please select the appropriate kernel (modeling_p_radical) when you use the jupyter notebook.

 # Usage
-The MLR model and predictions for new phosphines can be run using the Scission_selectivity_modeling_and_predictions.ipynb notebook.
-Any new input data should be stored in the InputData folder and formatted similarly to the experimental_data_and_kraken_descriptors.xlsx file provided, with a row for each descriptor name and its value.
+The MLR model used in the manuscript can be reproduced and used for predicting Ln(B/A) for new phosphines in the Scission_selectivity_modeling_and_predictions.ipynb notebook.
+Any new input data that the user would like to include in any of the modeling attempts should be stored in the InputData folder and formatted similarly to the experimental_data_and_kraken_descriptors.xlsx file provided, with a row for each descriptor name and its value.
+If the user wants to make predictions for a new phosphine that is not present in kraken data, the phosphine can be calculated using the kraken workflow (https://github.com/SigmanGroup/kraken).